karthik-bha/Disease-Predictor/README.md

 # Disease-Predictor
 A functional disease predictor website that predicts diseases based on user inputs (upto 8) with 97% accuracy using KNN.
 Complete with a login and registration page coded in PHP, HTML, CSS and JavaScript using MySQL for storage on local.
-Technologies used in the project: HTML, CSS, JavaScript, PHP, MySQL, Python, Machine Learningand Flask.
+Technologies used in the project: HTML, CSS, JavaScript, PHP, MySQL, Python, Machine Learning and Flask.

 - To view the website without login, go to index.html, change the line "/login" to "/home" in:
 <script>